 This reminds me of the story about a young starfish-thrower.
 One day, a man was walking along a beach at dawn when he noticed a boy picking up starfish and flinging them into the sea.
 “Why are you doing this?” he asked.
 “Because if they aren’t back in the sea when the sun comes up, they’ll die,” the boy answered.
 “Don’t you realize that the beach goes on for miles?” the man said.
 “How will your efforts make any difference?”
 The boy looked at the starfish in his hand and threw it into the sea.
 Then he said, “It made a difference to that one.”

-This verse from Isaiah is one of many biblical prophecies about the Jews returning to their homeland.
+In this week’s Haftorah reading, we come across one of the many prophecies about the Jews returning to their homeland.
 This time, the prophet Isaiah emphasized that they will come back “one by one.”
-This teaches us that we don’t have to throw our hands up in despair when we take on the giant task of helping all the Jewish people return home.
+This teaches us that we don’t have to throw our hands up in despair when we take on the giant task of helping allthe Jewish people return home.
 We just need to help them one by one, until everyone is home.

 We invite you to join us at The Fellowship where we help fulfill God’s purposes through our program, On Wings of Eagles, which helps bring needy and oppressed Jews from around the world home to Israel.
 Together, we can make a difference and bring God’s people home, one person at a time.